-When considering if the AVCF could meet an AAC of 18,156 m3 during the probationary period the following issues were considered and impacts were evaluated:
+When considering if the AVCF could meet an AAC of 18,156 m for the licence the following issues were considered and impacts were evaluated:

-- The AAC is calculated using a clearcut silviculture system which is not socially or environmentally acceptable for the community forest.
+- The AAC is calculated using a clearcut silviculture system which is not socially acceptable for the community forest.
 Retention silviculture systems leave portions of the THLB in the cutblock.
-This would reduce the short term availability of timber and the AAC. - The Provincial Community Forest Program Objectives states that the province wishes to "undertake community forestry consistent with sound principles of environmental stewardship that reflect a broad spectrum of values".
+This would reduce the short term availability of timber and the short term AAC. - The Provincial Community Forest Program Objectives states that the province wishes to "undertake community forestry consistent with sound principles of environmental stewardship that reflect a broad spectrum of values".
 Meeting this objective requires careful consideration of community values and priorities. - The priorities set by the community includes the protection of water and promotion of recreational values.
 These objectives may require incremental buffers on streams and adjacent to trails which would reduce the long term availability of timber and the AAC. - The priorities set by the community includes retention of old growth.
 The TSA modeled harvesting of all non-protected old growth in the THLB first.
-There was no consideration of the remaining forest age class distribution (mostly less than 60 years of age). - The TSA does not consider market value.
-The limited forest age class and species distribution forces the community forest into providing products for a second-growth Douglas Fir or old growth Western Hemlock market.
-These markets have ups and downs and it is of benefit to the community to harvest only when the markets are up.
+There was no consideration of the remaining forest age class distribution (mostly less than 60 years of age). - The limited forest age class and species distribution forces the community forest into providing products for a second-growth Douglas Fir or old growth Western Hemlock market.
+These markets have ups and downs not considered in a TSA; and it is of benefit to the community to harvest only when the markets are up.
 Harvesting these products when the market is down is contrary to the stated goal to "create a viable self-sustaining business which will not be a burden to local taxpayers". - Although one of the stated objectives of the Provincial Community Forest Program is to "promote communication and strengthen relationships between Aboriginal and non-Aboriginal communities and persons", the TSA does not take First Nations values into account.
 Strengthening relationships requires protecting cultural values and heritage resources.
 There are no net downs in the TSA for timber that will need to be left on the land base to meet these objectives. - Because of the age class distribution of the forest land base, with a restrictive cut control the AVCF may be forced by the government licence requirement to harvest old growth, trails, visual areas, and stream sides simply to meet cut control requirements.
-The cut control addresses the Provincial Community Forest Program Objective "Provide"

-social and economic benefits to British Columbia" at the detriment of the other objectives.

-During the probationary period the outcome of implementing forest practices based on community values should become more evident.
+The cut control addresses the Provincial Community Forest Program Objective "Provide social and economic benefits to British Columbia" at the detriment of the other objectives. - During the first few years of operation the outcome of implementing forest practices based on community values should become more evident.

-Because of the considerations listed above, the AVCF agreement holder proposes that the AAC be maintained as 18,156 m3/year for the probationary period, but requests a flexible lower cut control.
-The AVCF requires management flexibility to harvest as little as 25% of the AAC during the cut control period.
-At the end of the probationary period the AVCF can determine if the AAC can or cannot be achieved in the context of forestry based on community values.
-If it can be achieved, the AVCF wishes to carry over any unused portions of the AAC to the next cut control period.
+Because of the considerations listed above, the AVCF agreement holder proposes that the AAC be maintained as 18,156 m/year but expects that the AAC will need to be re-evaluated after the first five years once the community priorities become more apparent on an operational level.
+At the end of the first five years AVCF can determine if the AAC can or cannot be achieved in the context of forestry based on community values.

+The AVCF will need to ensure the following when managing cut control and the AAC: